-One of the most difficult signs of heavy drinking to recognize is how much someone drinks.
+One of the most difficult signs of a heavy drinking problem to recognize is how much someone drinks.
 When someone has an alcohol addiction, they will often drink more than they originally intended.
 They may start off drinking one beer but then end up drinking the whole six-pack.
 Or, they may go out for drinks with friends and end up staying out all night and drinking to excess.

 2. Drinking and Driving

 Another sign that someone may have a problem with alcohol is if they drink and drive.
 This is not only illegal, but it’s also incredibly dangerous.
 If you or someone you know has been drinking and driving, getting help immediately is important.

 3. Drinking Despite Negative Consequences

 Someone struggling with an alcohol addiction will continue to drink despite the negative consequences.
 They may lose their job, ruin their relationships, or end up in legal trouble, but they will still continue to drink.
 If you’re noticing this pattern in someone you know, it’s essential to reach out for help.

 4. Experiencing Withdrawals

 When someone stops drinking, they may experience withdrawal symptoms.
 These can include shaking, sweating, nausea, and anxiety.
 If you’re noticing these symptoms in yourself or someone you know, it’s important to seek help right away.

 How to Help Someone with a Drinking Problem